 Surcharges and discounts have two additional forms of criteria: Multipliers and Booking criteria.

-Multiplier criteria allows you to configure surcharges that apply based on the number of Guests, Adults, Children, Pets, or Holidays.
+Multiplier criteria allows you to configure surcharges that apply based on the number of Guests, Adults, Children, or Pets.
 If a Per Multiplier or Per Night & Multiplier setting is used, the item will only be added if the number matches the criteria you set.
 You can set an interval that will be used (for example: per 1 guest, 2 guests etc.) as well as minimum that will be checked (for example: after the first 2 guests).
 If the criteria matches, the Amount of the item will be multiplied by the multiplier you've chosen, and number of nights (if you choose Per Night & Multiplier).

 For example, you could create a pet fee surcharge of $50 per multiplier, calculated per 1 after the first 0 pets.
 That would apply $50 per pet per stay.